-Hyugen looked across the table to see his Dad patiently waiting for him with a smile.
-His sister was by his right side at the table.
+Hyoga looked to his left to see his Dad patiently waiting for him with a smile.

-Shunsei was a man of forty, wearing a collared button white shirt and blue jeans, while his hair sported a shaggy look, just like Hyugen.
-Hyugen's sister, who was more into the quirky fashions, was in pink and black stockings with blue shorts, and a pink shirt with a spunky 'Hello Kitty!' insignia on it.
+Hyoga's sister, who was more into the quirky fashions, was in pink and white stockings with blue shorts, and a pink shirt with a spunky 'Hello Kitty!' insignia on it.
 Her hair was stylized into a braided ponytail.
-Hyugen just shared the average Tokyo teenager look; the shaggy hair, the red sporty T-shirt, and dark blue jeans.
+Hyoga just shared the average Tokyo teenager look; the shaggy hair, the red sporty T-shirt, and dark blue jeans.

-Hyugen nodded and so did Lei-Lei.
+Hyoga nodded and so did Lin-Lin.
 They all bowed down their heads in prayer.

-Shunsei started.
+Shuhei started.
 "Lord, thank you for this food that we are about to have, and provide us guidance when we set off to America tomorrow, to start our new life.
 And even though we will leave behind friends and family, we will make new friends and reunite with our other loved ones.
 Let us have a safe flight, and enjoy this next step into our lives.
-Thank You Lord Jesus and bless us in Your name, Amen."
+Thank You, Lord Jesus, and bless us in Your name, Amen."

-Hyugen and Lei-Lei both said their 'Amen's', grabbed their chopsticks and dug into their plates.
+Hyoga and Lin-Lin both said their 'Amen's', grabbed their chopsticks and dug into their plates.

-"So how were your last days of school?"
-Shunsei said onto his kids.
+"So how were your last days of school in Japan?"
+Shuhei said onto his kids.

-Lei-Lei was the first to start.
+Lin-Lin was the first to start.
 "Oh!
 My last day was awesome!
-My homeroom class bid me farewell, and the teacher gave me extra treatment, but not too much for her to interfere with her work," she added with a hushed voice. "and to not make the rest of the other students jealous."
+My homeroom class bid me farewell, and the teacher gave me extra treatment, but not too much for her to interfere with my work," she added with a hushed voice. "and to not make the rest of the other students jealous."
 She went back to her regular tone with a smile.
 "Then my friends made me this special friendship bracelet so that I'll be able to remember them!
 See?"
-She sticks her arm out to show her multiple beaded colored bracelet to her Dad and Hyugen.
+She sticks her arm out to show her multiple beaded colored bracelet to her Dad and Hyoga.

-Lei-Lei turned her head to Hyugen with an annoyed pout.
+Lin-Lin turned her head to Hyoga with an annoyed pout.
 "Did any girls wished you farewell?" she countered back.

-Hyugen blushed.
-It was no doubt that Hyugen was quite the looker, with his handsome features like his soft and honest face, his strong medium built chest, his arms that showed a little muscle on them.
-Taking judo and doing a little karate sure made Hyugen quite the catch for the ladies.
+Hyoga blushed.
+It was no doubt that Hyoga was quite the looker, with his handsome features like his honest face, his hair having a more natural tamed shaggy look to it, his strong medium build as well as his arms showing a little muscle on them from taking karate and judo.
+His height was also 5'11" which was pretty tall for someone his age.
+All in all, Hyoga was sure quite the catch with the ladies.

-Lei-Lei was also quite attractive.
-She was quite pretty, with her round face and her growing figure.
-She already grew into her hips and has long legs, not to mention is wearing a bra.
+Lin-Lin was also quite attractive.
+She was very pretty, with her round face and her growing figure.
+She already grew into her hips and has long legs, and is 5'5" tall, not to mention she's wearing a bra.

-Back to the discussion at hand, Hyugen muttered, "I asked you first..."
+Back to the discussion at hand, Hyoga muttered, "I asked you first..."

-Hyugen has one thing in his personality he wishes he wants to get rid of.
+Hyoga has one thing in his personality he wishes he wants to get rid of.
 And that's his shyness towards talking to attractive young women.
-Actually, getting rid of his shyness in general.
-But mostly when it comes to talking to pretty young women.
 A lot of young women from his homeroom class tend to have the courage to talk to him, while he has zero courage to say anything 'cool' to them.
-His father, and his mother when she was alive, did say to just be himself, but that was pretty much hard to do, even when talking to a beautiful girl.
+His father, and his mother when she was alive, did say just to be himself, but that was pretty much hard to do, even when talking to a beautiful girl.

 There was also a reason why he never did have a girlfriend around Tokyo, and that was because of their religion.
 They are either Shinto or Buddha, and he was kind of afraid that he would offend them if he was ever in a relationship with these young women, all the while trying to convert them into his faith.
 He didn't want to force his faith onto them so soon and so abruptly.
 And to be honest, he didn't know how to spread the gospel to some people.
 Some of his guy friends understood it, but that was when his Mom was alive, and she explained it to his friends when they came over to his house(his Mom was quite the looker herself, so you can say his friends had a crush on her.).